setayeshtaherzadeh/Interactive-Vehicle-Systems-Dashboard/README.md

 # Interactive Vehicle Data Story

-An interactive React-based visualization that demonstrates how vehicle speed changes over time and how it affects related system metrics like temperature and fuel consumption.
+An interactive React application that visualizes how changes in vehicle speed can influence related metrics such as engine temperature and fuel consumption.

-The project focuses on presenting data in a clear and interactive way rather than simulating a real-world engine system.

----
+Rather than representing a real automotive control system, this project demonstrates how interactive data visualization can be used to communicate relationships between vehicle parameters through an intuitive user interface.

 ## Features

-- Interactive speed control using a slider
+* Interactive vehicle speed control using a slider
-- Real-time updates of data visualization
-- Line chart showing speed and temperature changes over time
+* Dynamic visualization of speed and temperature trends
+* Responsive line charts built with Recharts
-- Dynamic insight panel that updates based on current speed
+* Insight panel that updates according to the selected speed
-- Simple, responsive UI

----
+* Clean and responsive user interface

 ## Tech Stack

-- React
+* React
-- JavaScript
+* JavaScript
-- Recharts
+* Recharts
-- CSS
+* CSS

----

 ## Purpose

-This project was built as a practice in:
+This project was created to explore:

-- Data visualization with React
+* Interactive data visualization with React
-- Building interactive UI components
+* Building reusable UI components
-- Translating data into simple visual narratives
+* Presenting vehicle-related data through intuitive visual storytelling
-- Structuring small front-end applications
+* Creating responsive front-end applications with modern JavaScript

----

-## Notes
+## Project Scope

-This project is a conceptual visualization and does not represent a real vehicle control system or real-time automotive simulation.
+This is a conceptual front-end visualization project intended for educational and portfolio purposes.

+The displayed vehicle metrics are simulated and are **not connected to live vehicle data, sensors, CAN bus, or real-time telemetry systems**.
+The application focuses on user interaction and visual representation rather than automotive system simulation.